 Test the outlet

 If any electronic item suddenly won’t turn on, don’t immediately assume it’s broken.
 Plug in a clock or lamp to make sure the outlet works.
-These are some handy tricks to fixing squeaky floors, doors, and more that every homeowner should know.
+These are some handy tricks to fixing squeaky floors, doors.

 Inspect the breaker